 However, this has never actually been proven scientifically and is really just a matter of personal preference.

-Through my personal experience playing both the Stratocaster and the Telecaster, I found that even though the builds of the neck were similar, there was a definite difference in feel between the two guitar necks.
+Through my personal experience playing both the Fender Stratocaster and the Telecaster, I found that even though the builds of the neck were similar, there was a definite difference in feel between the two guitar necks.
 The neck on the Telecaster has a physical build that’s squarer, while the Strat has a slightly rounder neck.

 As someone with smaller hands, I felt like the Strat was easier for my hands to hold and manipulate the strings on.
 However, that is just my personal preference and you may experience something totally different.
+Read our full guide on finding the best strings for Telecaster.

-Both the Tele and the Start come with single coil pickups; the Stratocaster comes with three Fender Custom Shop Fat 50’s single coil Strat pickups, while the Telecaster comes with a Custom Shop Broadcaster in the bridge pickups and a custom Twisted Tele pickup placed around the neck.
+Both the Tele and the Start come with single-coil pickups; the Stratocaster comes with three Fender Custom Shop Fat 50’s single-coil Strat pickups, while the Telecaster comes with a Custom Shop Broadcaster in the bridge pickups and a custom Twisted Tele pickup placed around the neck.

 If you don’t know guitar talk very well, this basically means that the Stratocaster has more options and tones available when it comes time to switching between pickups or engaging different configurations for your pickup.